 WRF Physics¶

-The sun emits shortwave radiation that can be absorbed, reflected, and/or scattered by Earth’s surface, clouds, aerosols, gases, etc.
+Shortwave radiation from the sun is absorbed, reflected, and/or scattered by Earth’s surface, clouds, aerosols, gases, etc.

-Heating from diurnal radiation creates boundary-layer development, which increases turbulence and can produce convection.
+Heating from diurnal radiation creates a boundary-layer, which increases turbulence and potentially convection.

-Chemical components, such as aerosols, ozone, and pollutants can modify clouds and radiation.
+Chemical components (e.g., aerosols, ozone, and pollutants) can modify clouds and radiation.

 At the surface, the roughness and other properties of land types (e.g., mountains, trees, buildings) modify surface fluxes.